TeamNexile/jk-workshop-docs/tools/alternatives/monogame-pipeline.md

 layout: default
 title: Monogame Pipeline
 parent: Content packing tools
-grand_parent: Tools
+grand_parent: ✔ Tools
 nav_order: 10
-last_modified_date: 2023-01-10 16:45
+last_modified_date: 2023-01-13 16:45
 ---

 # Monogame Pipeline

+is the official tool used by Nexile to mass-compile all the content for the game.
+{: .fs-6 .fw-300 }
+<!-- more -->

 {: .disclaimer }
 > Not recommended.
 This takes a lot in both space on your drive and time.
 Choose only if this is your last hope.

-is the tool used by Nexile to mass-compile all the content for the game.
-{: .fs-6 .fw-300 }
-<!-- more -->

 [Download steps](#usage){: .btn .btn-blue }